Menu

 ABOUT

-New York Times bestselling author Alethea Kontis is a princess, storm chaser, and Saturday Songwriter.
-Author of over 20 books and 40 short stories, Alethea is the recipient of the Jane Yolen Mid-List Author Grant, the Scribe Award, the Garden State Teen Book Award, and two-time winner of the Gelett Burgess Children’s Book Award.
-She has been twice nominated for both the Andre Norton Nebula and the Dragon Award.
-Alethea narrates stories for multiple award-winning online magazines, contributes regular YA book reviews to NPR, and hosts Princess Alethea’s Traveling Sideshow every year at Dragon Con.
-Born in Vermont, Alethea currently resides on the Space Coast of Florida with her teddy bear, Charlie.
+Alethea Kontis is a storm chaser, adventurer, and New York Times bestselling author.
+She has received the Scribe Award, the Garden State Teen Book Award, and is a two-time winner of the Gelett Burgess Children’s Book Award.
+She was twice nominated for both the Andre Norton Nebula and Dragon Award.
+Born in Vermont, Alethea currently resides on the Space Coast of Florida where she watches K-dramas with her teddy bear, Charlie.
+Together they are ARMY, VVS, and Black Roses. 🥀

 NAVIGATION